The NVIDIA Jetson Nano Developer Kit is a small edge computer for AI development.

-Now that we have our development and python environments set up, we can start installing some deep learning libraries.
-NVIDIA provides a guide on how to install deep learning libraries on the Jetson Nano.
+Now that our development and python environments are set up, we can start installing some deep learning libraries.
+NVIDIA provides a guide on installing deep learning libraries on the Jetson Nano.
 I simply put the commands for some installations below.

 Compiling and installing Jetson Inference

 NVIDIA's Jetson Inference repository includes lots of great scripts that allow you to perform image classification, object detection, and semantic segmentation on both images and a live video stream.
 In this article, we will go through how to compile and install the Jetson Inference repository and run some of the provided demos.
 Maybe I will go through the repository in more detail in an upcoming article.